Car Repair Loans

 Will you pay the mechanic directly?

-No – the lenders on our panel will transfer the funds directly into your bank account.
-You can from there pay the mechanic either through EFT or on your bank card.
-The loan comes into your account like any normal cash deposit.
+No, the lenders on our panel will transfer the funds directly into your bank account.
+From there, you can pay the mechanic either through EFT or on your bank card.
+The loan appears in your account like any normal cash deposit.

 Can I use my loan for multiple purposes, not just for car repairs?